 Symptoms of Dyshidrotic Eczema

 The blisters associated with dyshidrotic eczema usually develop in clusters.
-You may notice that in addition to the blisters, the affected area may be tender to the touch and skin may be cracked or red.
+You may notice that in addition to the blisters, the affected area may be tender to the touch and skin may be cracked on fingertips or elsewhere and may be red.
 Symptoms may come and go over periods of time but usually the blisters go away after 2-3 weeks.

 Keep in mind that symptoms may vary in severity from person to person.
 In severe cases, relentless scratching can lead to infection.
 Day to day life can be significantly affected as the blisters may make it painful to walk and difficult to type, cook, or use your fingers in other capacities.